-•Utilize evidence-based approaches for organizing, leading, and advocating for quality early childhood curriculum and environments designed to promote children's success; •Shape early childhood programs, implement quality practices, and engage diverse families to address critical issues in the early childhood field; •Assume leadership roles in program development across educational venues; •Implement pedagogical innovations and best practices, which holistically address positive child developmental outcomes in all domains; •Enhance practice, refine skills, and deepened content knowledge in the areas of programming, supervising, assessing, regulating, and collaborating.
-Program Format The M.Ed. in Early Childhood Education Leadership will employ a cohort model and a hybrid instructional strategy.
+- Utilize evidence-based approaches for organizing, leading, and advocating for quality early childhood curriculum and environments designed to promote children's success; - •Shape early childhood programs, implement quality practices, and engage diverse families to address critical issues in the early childhood field; - •Assume leadership roles in program development across educational venues; - •Implement pedagogical innovations and best practices, which holistically address positive child developmental outcomes in all domains; - •Enhance practice, refine skills, and deepened content knowledge in the areas of programming, supervising, assessing, regulating, and collaborating.
+Program Format The M. Ed. in Early Childhood Education Leadership will employ a cohort model and a hybrid instructional strategy.
 The cohort will comprise a minimum of 15 students and a maximum of 30 students.
-A requirement of six (6) credits per semester must be maintained including summers.
+A requirement of six (6) credits per semester must be maintained, including summers.
 The anticipated program length is 2 years.
 Program Prerequisites Applicants must possess a bachelor's degree (any major) from a regionally accredited college or university with an overall GPA of 3.00 or higher.
+Tuition \$650 per credit.

+Schedule

-Schedule The cohort program will operate on a six-credit per semester schedule.
-Classes will meet once monthly on Friday evenings (6 p.m.-9 p.m.) and Saturdays from 9 a.m.-4 p.m.
-The remaining class time will be online.
+The cohort program will operate on a six-credit per semester schedule.
+Classes will meet twice per course for a full day (Saturday 9 a.m.-4 p.m.).
+The rest of the class time will be online.

 Contact Information:

 For specific program and curriculum questions contact: Heather Shanks-McElroy, Ph.D., coordinator of the Early Childhood Education Leadership program, at 570 945-8475 or heather.mcelroy@keystone.edu.

 Application:

 Keystone College accepts applicants for the Early Childhood Education Leadership program for fall and spring terms.

 In addition to the application materials required for all master's applicants, applicants to the M.Ed. in Early Childhood Education Leadership program must also provide official GRE scores as follows:

-•Quantitative -153 (after August 1, 2011)
+- •Quantitative -153 (after August 1, 2011)

 - •Verbal 158 (after August 1, 2011)

 - •Quantitative 500 (prior to July 2011)

 - •Verbal 500 (prior to July 2011)

 In addition, the following current clearances are required:

-•PA DPW Child Abuse Clearance
+- •PA DPW Child Abuse Clearance

-•PA State Police Criminal History
+- •PA State Police Criminal History

-•FBI
+- •FBI

-•Health appraisal with negative TB test results
+- •Health appraisal with negative TB test results

 Provisional Acceptance: